Drop Tuning Guitar Guide

 Drop Tuning History & Popularity

 Drop tunings gained mainstream popularity in the 1990s grunge and alternative rock scenes.
 Bands like Soundgarden, Alice in Chains, and Rage Against the Machine used Drop D extensively for its powerful, heavy sound.
-The 2000s saw metalcore and progressive metal bands push even lower with Drop C and Drop B becoming genre standards.
+The 2000s saw metalcore and progressive metal bands push even lower with Drop C#, Drop C, and Drop B becoming genre standards.

 Today, drop tunings are essential in hard rock, metal, metalcore, djent, and progressive genres.
 Modern bands regularly use Drop G and below, especially with extended-range guitars and baritone instruments designed for these ultra-low tunings.